 Medical treatment aims to control the inflammatory progress of the disease, while minimizing any potential side effects caused by medications.
 Goals are to allow normal physical development and to provide as near a normal lifestyle as possible for the patient.

-- Patients might require surgery if they fail to respond to medical treatment or do not thrive.
+Patients might require surgery if they fail to respond to medical treatment or do not thrive.
 Surgery is effective, but not curative, and flare ups of the disease will likely recur.